ChrisJabb21/QuickPasswordGenerator/README.md

 App returns:

-- Generated strong password
+- Generated  password
-  - default password of 20 characters with symbols, letters (uppercase and lowercase), and numbers
+  - default password of 20 characters with symbols, letters (uppercase and lowercase), and numbers.
+    - length can be changed to use increased or decreased characters

 ## Security features